tasoskalogero/hyperledger-fabric-k8s/README.md

 ```
 In the command above, the cluster IP is `192.168.49.2` .

-The cluster IP will be combined with [nip.io](https://nip.io/) to map the IP with a hostname.
+The cluster IP will be combined with [nip.io](https://nip.io/) to map the IP with a hostname (FOR DEVELOPMENT PURPOSES ONLY).

 Perform the following necessary network configurations: